robotsorcerer/robotsorcerer.github.io/about.md

 ### Intro

-Welcome to my web presence: the material, the referential, the spatial, and the relative!<sup>Rational Continuum Mechaniscs, Truesdell, 1977.</sup>
+Welcome to my web presence: the material, the referential, the spatial, and the relative!<sup>Rational Continuum Mechanics, Truesdell, 1977.</sup>

 #### Tell me what you got